UnionOfRAD/manual/en/controllers/controllers.md

 ## Using Models and Core Libraries

 While an entire guide is devoted to covering model usage, it's important to see how they're used inside the controller layer.
-Using models inside Lithium controllers is simple.
+Using models inside li3 controllers is simple.
 Let's start with a bare controller as an example:

 ```php
 namespace app\controllers;